 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Group's exposure to the risk of changes in market interest rates relates primarily to the Group's debt instrument investments at variable interest rates, bank borrowings with fixed interest rates and variable interest rates.
+The Group's exposure to the risk of changes in market interest rates relates primarily to Group's bank borrowings with fixed interest rates and variable interest rates.

 The interest rate sensitivity analysis is performed on the borrowings with variable interest rates as of the end of the reporting period.
-At the reporting date, a change of 10 basis points of interest rate in a reporting period will result in a decrease of \$140 and \$160 for the years ended 30 June 2019 and 2018, respectively.
+At the reporting date, a change of 10 basis points of interest rate in a reporting period will result in a decrease/increase of \$103 and \$140 for the years ended 30 June 2020 and 2019, respectively.